 COVID-19 Protocols & Updates

 During the COVID-19 pandemic, Misericordia University has taken steps to protect the health of our students, staff, faculty and community.
-In person instruction id complete for the fall semester and will resume in mid-January.
+In person instruction is scheduled for Fall 2021 using a in-person format.
+Classrooms are scheduled to return to normal capacity.
 The Cougar Care team is carefully monitoring health conditions locally and in our region.

 If you have a question or concern, please contact our COUGARCARE team at email@example.com.
 Email is the strongly preferred method of contact for the quickest response as our team members are in multiple locations.
 For anyone without email, please call 570-674-8000 to leave a clear, detailed message and you will get a response.
 You can also use the inquiry form at the bottom of this page for non-urgent questions.